sh2/extension-summarize-translate-claude/README.md

 ## Setup

+The following are instructions for manual installation, for development purposes.

 1. Open 'Manage Extensions' page in Google Chrome browser.
 2. Enable 'Developer mode'.
 3. Click 'Load unpacked' and select `extension` directory.